 Dr. Lehmann has two sons that are members of the KTFC.
 He has completed multiple coaching courses in both the US and Canada, including the BC Athletics Sport Coach course.

-JD Coach and Jumps Coach
+JD and Masters

 Miriam has had a life-long love of sport in many disciplines.
 Currently, she competes in both running races and triathlons.
 She is an NCCP certified triathlon coach, as well as an NCCP certified swim coach.